 That’s it, that’s all the changes you need to make with your Shopify theme for now.

-How to Setup All The Pages You Need To Have A Fully Functional Shopify Store
+06. Create Pages You Need to Have a Fully Functional Shopify Store

 Ok, this is the fun part where you take your product and present it to the world.